Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/code/Default_Values_Mediator/README.md

 By default the XML file is:
 /home/compila/dvm-data.xml

-In order to use this file, you have to copy the file /home/compila/app/$DVM_HOME/Default_Values_Mediator/config/dvm-data.xml in /home/compila.
+In order to use this file, you have to copy the file /home/compila/app/CENTENNIAL/code/Default_Values_Mediator/config/dvm-data.xml in /home/compila.

 The environment variable DVM_CONFIG_FILE is provided in order to overwrite the default.
 This variable can be used in the following way (assuming the file to be used is /opt/mediator/my-dvm-data.xml):

-sudo DVM_CONFIG_FILE=opt/mediator/my-dvm-data.xml \
+sudo DVM_CONFIG_FILE=/opt/mediator/my-dvm-data.xml \
      netconfd --log-level=debug --access-control=off --target=running --no-startup \
 	  --module=core-model \
 	  --module=microwave-model

-The NETCONF server can be also started running the script files located in the directory /home/compila/app/$DVM_HOME/Default_Values_Mediator/script:
+The NETCONF server can be also started running the script files located in the directory /home/compila/app/CENTENNIAL/code/Default_Values_Mediator/script:

   - md-install.sh

     This script is used to set the default configuration used by the following two scripts.
-    The configuration is stored in the file /home/compila/.mdevconf.
+    The configuration is stored in the file $HOME/.mdevconf.
     The command line option -h shows the usage of the script:

-      usage: md-install.sh [option] | [-h|--help]
+      usage: md-install.sh \[option\] | \[-h|--help\]
       where option is:

-        -e|--md-eth-interfac
-e <name>             # Mediation device eth interface name.
-Default: [eth0]
-        -n|--name <name>                         # Network element name.
+        -e|--md-eth-interface <name>             # Mediation device eth interface name.
+Default: [eth0] -n|--name <name>                         # Network element name.
 Default: [NE-NAME] -a|--controller-ipaddress <ip-adddress>  # SDH controller ip address.
 Default: [10.10.1.1] -p|--controller-port <port>              # SDH controller RESTconf port.
 Default: [8181]